tdiprima/threejs-playground/docs/serialize deserialize.md

 ## Serialize and Deserialize Canvas

 In fabric.js, we can serialize and deserialize our canvas, in order to save it to a database and restore it.
-Can we do the same in three.js?
 I have a fabric.js code sample below; can it be converted to three.js?

 ```javascript
 let canvas = new fabric.Canvas('c');